what is cascara?

 While it’s no mystery to most what coffee is, we thought we’d drop some knowledge about Cascara.
 So… what is Cascara?
 Good question.
 It’s awesome.

 Coffee beans are the seed of a fruit, commonly referred to as a coffee cherry.
 This small, fleshy fruit can vary in color based on its variety, but is most often yellow or red when ripe.
-The cherry itself contains caffeine (that’s how coffee gets its caffeine) and is high in antioxidants.
+The cherry itself contains caffeine (that’s how coffee gets its caffeine) and is rich in antioxidants.
 The fruit protects its seeds as they grow and develop by deterring insects and other wildlife that could prevent the development of the seed.

 The process of pulping removes the seed from its cherry.
 When the seeds are roasted, you get coffee.
 But what happens to the cherries that worked so hard to protect those coffee beans?
 Typically, the cherry is discarded once it is separated from the seed.
 In some cases, coffee cherries can be turned into compost and used on the farm as fertilizer.